-Starting with an exploration of what a woodfuel customer may look like and what they want from wood as a fuel source, we aim to give participants a solid grounding in the kinds of woodfuel schemes that they might find themselves supplying.
-Systems ranging from woodchip and pellet heating systems in the 50kW – 5MW range.
+Starting with an exploration of what a woodfuel customer may look like and what they want from wood as a fuel source, we aim to give participants a solid grounding in the kinds of woodfuel schemes that they might find themselves supplying – systems ranging from woodchip and pellet heating systems in the 50kW to 5MW range.

 The session looks in detail at fuel delivery logistics, reception and handling at boiler installations, the process of combustion in a modern woodfuel boiler and discusses the relative benefits of different types of systems.
 Throughout the day constant reference is made to real-world examples of both good and bad practice to illustrate the range of systems and solutions currently in place in the UK and overseas.

-The afternoon of this day is taken up with a visit to a local working woodfuel installations and fuel supply set ups.
-Visits in the past have included country house hotels, community district heating schemes, office accommodation, blocks of flats, swimming pools and a University building.
-Where time and logistics allow, we will visit more than one scheme or will look at elements of the supply chain to the boiler in question.
+The afternoon of this day is taken up with visits to a local working woodfuel installation and fuel supply set ups.
+Visits in the past have included a community district heating scheme, office accommodation, blocks of flats, a swimming pool and a University building.
+Where time and logistics allow we will visit more than one scheme or will look at elements of the supply chain to the boiler in question.

 Session 4 – Woodfuel Technology

-This session takes an objective look at the technology currently available to chip, split, grind, shred and pelletise wood and turn it into a valuable woodfuel product.
+This session takes an objective look at the technology currently available to chip, split, grind, shred and pelletise wood from various sources and turn it into a valuable woodfuel product.
 We will look at the main manufacturers, innovations and the range of products on offer.
 Following on from the processing, we look at handling, storage and delivery of woodfuel products to customers, drawing on good practice and experience from across the globe.
-Time is dedicated to understanding the price structures of woodfuel products and how each element of the supply chain can be costed effectively to ensure that you are producing a profitable product.
-The session ends with an introduction into woodfuel quality standards and quality assurance and introduces the European wide CEN standards for solid biofuels and woodfuel quality assurance schemes.
+We include up to date costs for the various elements of the supply chain and then end the session with an introduction into woodfuel quality standards and quality assurance and introduce the soon to be adopted European wide CEN standards for solid biofuels.

 Throughout the course participants are encouraged to contribute their own experience either of woodfuel or of other aspects of forestry or arboriculture to the course.
 There is a lively, good humoured atmosphere at courses, where participants can discuss issues of particular relevance or interest to themselves and the group within the framework of the course.
 We also offer trainees a comprehensive workbook, a resources CD and unlimited post course mentoring (telephone/e-mail).